How Much Should My Cat Weigh? Healthy Ranges by Breed

 Breed

-Some breeds (like Maine Coons) naturally weigh more due to size and bone structure.
+Some breeds naturally weigh more due to bone density and size.

 Age